Headquarters of the United Nations: Conference Building

 Danish architect Finn Juhl designed the Trusteeship Council chamber, which includes wood screens spanning the north and south walls, as well as baffles and rods on the ceiling.
 A model of a white plane was originally suspended from the ceiling above the deliberation table.
 The space could seat 198 members of the public and 66 journalists.
 Danish artist Henrik Starcke designed a 9 ft teak sculpture of a woman on one wall.
+The chamber contains two paintings: Codice del Fuego (Fire Codex) on the left wall, a gift from Ecuador, and Gandzelo (Sacred Tree) on the right wall, a gift from Mozambique.

 Norwegian architect Arnstein Arneberg was responsible for the Security Council chamber.
 The lowest parts of the walls contained dadoes in three shades of gray marble.
-The walls were upholstered in royal blue, with golden tapestries.
-The space could seat 232 members of the public and 100 journalists.
+The walls were upholstered in royal blue, with golden tapestries; these tapestries represent hope, faith, and charity.
+The space could seat 232 members of the public and 100 journalists, and there are also seats for delegates whose countries are not yet members of the Security Council.
 The artwork in the Security Council chamber includes a mural by Norwegian artist Per Krohg on the east wall.
 The oil canvas mural depicts a phoenix rising from its ashes.
+On one wall is a door leading to the office of the president of the Security Council.
+The Security Council chamber also leads to the Consultation Room, a private conference room for members of the council, and the Caucus Room, where members could host small meetings.
+A quiet room for delegates, designed by Günter Fruhtrunk and Paolo Nestler and donated by the Federal Republic of Germany, contains diagonal paneling.

 Secretariat Building

 The 39-story Secretariat Building was completed in 1950.
 It houses offices for the Secretary-General, the Under-Secretary-General for Legal Affairs and United Nations Legal Counsel, the Under-Secretary-General for Political Affairs and Office of Disarmament Affairs, and the Department for General Assembly and Conference Management (DGACM).

 The wider western and eastern elevations of the facade consist of glass curtain walls set within a metal grid.
 The narrower northern and southern elevations are made of masonry clad with Vermont marble.
 The Secretariat Building was constructed with 889000 ft2 of space and, at the time of its completion, could accommodate 4,000 workers.
 Floors 6, 16, and 28 are used as mechanical floors, and floor 39 serves as a mechanical penthouse, accessible only by stairs.
 Under the building is a three-story garage for UN employees, with 1,500 parking spaces.
 When the building was constructed, the lowest stories were to contain broadcasting studios, press offices, staff rooms, and other functions.
 The offices were placed on the upper floors.